nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 A person can have any number of tags (including 0)
 </div>

-Refer to the [Member Parameters](#member-parameters) section for details about the format of each parameter.
+Refer to the [Person Parameters](#person-parameters) section for details about the format of each parameter.

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 `